nickmalleson/surf/projects/twitter_youtube/README.md

  3. Run the program simply by double-clicking on the twitter_youtube.py file that you downloaded.
 I think it needs python version 2 (3 is the latest one, but I've not tested it with version 3).
 You might need to install python first from [here](https://www.python.org/download/releases/2.7.2/).

  4. Have a look at the output: [output.csv](./output.csv).
 If it worked, this file will have all the original columns from tweets.csv with a new column added that stores the category.

+**Important:** the file _appends_ new lines to the output.
+So if you have an old output.csv file there already and you re-run the program, it will add the new results to that existing file.
+To get completely new results you need to delete the output.csv file.

 ## Other Useful Things